 Benefit Description You pay After the calendar year deductible Educational classes and programs (cont.)
-Standard Option Nutritional Counseling - the assessment of a person's overall nutritional status followed by the assignment of an individualized diet, counseling, and/ or nutritional therapies to treat a chronic illness or condition.
+Standard Option Nutritional Counseling - the assessment of a person's overall nutritional status followed by the assignment of an individualized diet, counseling, and/or nutritional therapies to treat a chronic illness or condition.
 Services must be delivered by a dietitian or facility-based program, ordered by a participating physician and offered by a participating provider.
 Coverage is limited to two visits per calendar year.
 Also see Medical nutrition therapy under Treatment therapies on page 39.
-20% of the Plan allowance Tobacco Cessation - individual, group, phone counseling provided by UPMC Health Plan, call 800-807-0751, and over-the-counter (OTC) and prescription drugs approved by the FDA to treat nicotine dependence.
+Tobacco Cessation - individual, group, phone counseling provided by UPMC Health Plan, call 800-807-0751, and over-the-counter (OTC) and prescription drugs approved by the FDA to treat nicotine dependence.
 You must have a written prescription from your doctor for all medications, including OTC, in order to obtain coverage.
 See Prescription drug benefits .
-Nothing (No deductible)
+Nothing (No deductible) Childhood obesity screening programs and treatment interventions 20% of the Plan allowance